Tips for Driving in San Francisco

-Before heading out, make sure you map out a route to your destination.
+Before heading out, make sure you pick a route to your destination.
+This can be with GPS on your phone, or even a map.
 If you're starting in the city, you might not necessarily want to take the most direct route because you might end up stuck behind a Muni bus or caught in traffic.

-Plan alternate routes that don't take you far out of your way.
-You can rely on one of these alternates if your route of choice gets messy.
+Have an alternate route on hand that doesn't take you too far out of your way.
+You can rely on one of those alternatives if your route of choice gets messy.
 Even though San Francisco is only seven square miles, there's a lot packed into those streets.
 Be prepared for anything.

 Pay Attention to Street Signs